spotlightpa/poor-richard/content/news/2021-09-15-SPLSUBPOENAS16.md

 Democrats on Wednesday said they would swiftly sue to both block the subpoena and the GOP’s overall review of last year’s election, which included victories of both Republicans and Democrats in down-ballot races.
 GOP leaders have vowed to fight such efforts all the way to the state’s highest court — a move that will add to what is already expected to be a high price tag for the review.

-Dush did reveal Wednesday that the private company that the Senate will hire will be paid with taxpayer dollars.
+Dush did reveal Wednesday that the private company the Senate hires will be paid with taxpayer dollars.
 Top Senate officials have said they do not have a specific budget for their inquiry, nor have they set a ceiling on how much they are willing to spend on it.

 They have also struggled to describe its scope, and have vacillated on why they believe it is necessary.
 As recently as June, Corman said<a href="https://www.spotlightpa.org/news/2021/08/jake-corman-pennsylvania-senate-election-audit/"> he did not see a need to “relitigate” the 2020 election</a>.